DeveloperDowny/hox_url_shortener/TASK.md

 - Given a long link, give shortlink
 - You also need to do redirection with the shortlink
 - Track how many users have clicked the link and show it in a dashboard
   - Just update count and handle race conditions.
 Anonymous users allowed
 - Generate QR code for the link
 - Ability to download QR code
 - Track mode of access ?ref=qr or ?ref=link (the default) should be enough

+# DB Schema

+ShortLinks
+short_link_id: "string",
+long_link: "string",
+qr: "string" # b64 string

 # Client

 - Edit Link Screen
 - View Link Screen

 Create a tool that allows users to shorten URLs